JustNrik/SQLExpress/README.md

 # How do I make an Object?

-You must create a `Class` that inherits from `SQLObject` and add `Store` Attribute on the properties you want to store.
+You must create a `Class` that inherits from `SQLObject` or Implement `IStoreableObject` interface and add `Store` Attribute on the properties you want to store.
 Optionally, you can provide an index to Store, this will affect the order they are organized.
 It doesn't really matter, just for organization.

 ```cs
 public class Person : SQLObject